aws-samples/aws-dms-msk-demo/README.md

     mysql –u <username> -p -h <hostname or IP address> testdb
   ```

-* At SQL prompt run the below command to create the sample table named ‘dmstest’ in database: ‘testdb’.
+* At SQL prompt run the below command to create the sample table named ‘orders’ in database: ‘testdb’.
     ```
-    SQL > create table dmstest (orderid bigint(20) NOT NULL, source varchar(45) NOT NULL default 'andriod',
+    SQL > create table orders (orderid bigint(20) NOT NULL, source varchar(45) NOT NULL default 'andriod',
     amount varchar(45) NOT NULL default '0',
     state varchar(45) NOT NULL default 'New Jersey',